John Carpenter’s Prince of Darkness (1987)

 If it seems unlikely that Prince of Darkness came from a rejected pitch for a Halloween sequel, just look at the Priest.
 He is functionally similar to Dr. Loomis from Halloween (1978) in almost every way; the Wise Elder who knows about the Evil, and who tries to do something about it.
 He even refers to Satan as his “prisoner” at various points, as if he were Dr. Loomis referring to Michael Myers.
 It also seems relevant that Carpenter chose not to give this character a name.
 When you watch Prince of Darkness with subtitles, the captions identify the Priest as “Father Loomis” for some reason (even though he is never addressed by name, not even in the end credits).
 Based on Pleasence’s performance here, I almost think Prince of Darkness is actually a direct sequel to Halloween from some alternate timeline.
 Perhaps in this cinematic universe, Dr. Loomis gave up on psychiatry after shooting the Shape at the end of Halloween, then launched a new career for himself in the Catholic Church.
 But now he is tasked with handling yet another unstoppable prisoner, and this one is even worse than the last!

 Pleasence gives one of his very best performances here.
 When the truth about Satan is revealed, the Priest quickly accepts that the Catholic Church and its teachings are all a sham.
 But we can also see the terrible strain this knowledge puts on him.
-When the Priest hides from one of Satan’s hosts, he stands there quietly, whispering desperate prayers to his god.
+When the Priest hides from one of Satan’s hosts, he stands there quietly, whispering desperate prayers to his God.
 You can see on his face that he doesn’t really believe in who he’s praying to anymore.
 Something about Pleasence’s voice during that scene always makes me want to reach through the TV and tell him, “It’s gonna be all right, Father; let’s invoke SET into ourselves and BLUDGEON these slimy zombie fuckers SIX WAYS FROM SUNDAY!”
 Yet the Priest never becomes a problem or a liability for the other characters; he is nothing like Blair from The Thing (1982), who just totally loses his shit and tries to kill everybody.
 The Priest clearly isn’t having an easy time with any of this “Space Jesus” stuff; but his heart is still in the right place, and he does his best to stay useful and sane.

 Another actor who is truly fantastic in this film is Victor Wong.
 You’ve probably seen this guy in tons of movies, but he also appears in John Carpenter’s Big Trouble in Little China (1986) as the benevolent kung-fu wizard, Egg Shen.
 Wong is another character actor who was generally cast to play the exact same role in everything he did, usually appearing as a monk, seer, or martial arts master (as seen in films like The Golden Child from 1986 and Three Ninjas from 1992).
 But Prince of Darkness is one of the few films I’ve ever seen in which Wong is not typecast in this way at all.
-Here he gets to be a goddamn quantum physicist, a role that would have normally been reserved for a white male back in 1987.
+Here he gets to be a Gods-damn quantum physicist, a role that would have normally been reserved for a white male back in 1987.
 Professor Birack is also one of the main characters, which is especially meaningful since Wong was typically cast only for supporting roles.
 As a matter of fact, Prince of Darkness features not one but two Wise Elders who know about the Evil and are trying to stop it: Birack and the Priest.

 As a Pagan, one of my biggest pet peeves in science fiction is the conflation of Pagan deities with “ancient astronauts.”
 We see this trope again and again in things like Doctor WhoStargate, and any number of other media fandoms.
 This notion stems from the white colonialist belief that other cultures simply “couldn’t” have accomplished their own achievements by themselves.
 To claim the pyramids were built by aliens rather than the ancient Egyptians, for example, is to claim the Egyptians were not as smart or resourceful as the Greeks or Romans (who are almost never accused of having anything “provided” for them by aliens, likely because they were white).
 The Egyptians were a highly advanced people and they did not need any help from extraterrestrials to develop their religion, their art, their fantastic monuments, or anything else.